sfxgizuka/event-ticket-booking/README.md

 ## Logging
 The application uses a logging system that outputs to logs/combined.log.
 This helps in monitoring the application's behavior and troubleshooting issues.

-Note: The env was pushed to allow interviewer to run the app locally
+Note: The env was pushed to allow for code to run locally.
+Usually, env variables would be handled differently in a production environment.